elianalf/RL_PROJECT/README.md

 # Smart Warehouse 2 - Robotics Lab 2020 - Master's Degree Automation Engineering University of Naples Federico II

 A ROS/Gazebo Warehouse_2 project for Robotics Lab made by Eliana La Frazia and Andrea Cavaliere (andreacavaliere49@gmail.com and lafrazia.eliana@gmail.com).
-The pioneer folder is and adaption of the Pioneer model made by Rafael Berkvens and Mario Serna Hernández.
+The pioneer folder is an adaption of the Pioneer model made by Rafael Berkvens and Mario Serna Hernández.
 More details in the report.